emre-mr246/42_ring5_inception/README.md

 *   **Adminer:** Database management tool.
 *   **Redis:** In-memory data structure store, used as a cache.
 *   **FTP Server:** For file transfer.
-*   **Log Collector:** Collects logs from other services and sends them to the Splunk Server using Splunk Forwarder.
+*   **Splunk Forwarder:** Collects logs from other services and sends them to the Splunk Server using Splunk Forwarder.
 *   **Static Page:** A simple static website.

 ## Usage ⚙️